Trezor model T vs Safe 5: which one to choose for your cryptos?

 Trezor Model T vs Safe 5: Which one to choose in 2025?

 Trezor is one of the pioneers of cryptocurrency hardware wallets.
-With the arrival of Trezor Safe 5 , many wonder about the real differences with the Model T , its predecessor always on sale.
-Should we really spend more?
-Does the SAFE 5 offer better security?
-Response in this clear and factual comparison.
+With the arrival of the Trezor Safe 5 , many are wondering about the real differences with the Model T , its predecessor which is still available.
+Is it really worth spending more?
+Does the Safe 5 offer better security?
+Find the answers in this clear and factual comparison.

 Table of contents

-Trezor Model T vs Safe 5: Comparative technical sheet
+Trezor Model T vs Safe 5: Comparative technical specifications

 CharacteristicTrezor Model TTrezor Safe 5